deanmkv/evalbc/README.md

 # Scratch
 *  Consider conglomerating version info on the network sweep and seeing if any version string indicate BlockCypher code
 *  http://dev.blockcypher.com/#txconfidence  use their raw count against them: send 2 transactions to two halves of the network to work towards a partition

+# Unknowns
+*  Getting blocked by miners for relaying bad transactions